jmei265/intern-project-LLM-RAG/README.md

         cmd = "ollama serve"
         with open(os.devnull, 'wb') as devnull:
             process = subprocess.Popen(cmd, shell=True, stdout=devnull, stderr=devnull)
-7. Install WhiteRabbitNeo
+7. Installing and running WhiteRabbitNeo
    - Run the following code:
         os.system("ollama pull jimscard/whiterabbit-neo")
         llm = Ollama(model="jimscard/whiterabbit-neo")
         return llm
 8. Install FAISS on VSCode:
-   - Install vector store using conda install conda-forge::faiss, don't use pip because it blocks necessary capabilities which are needed.
+   - Install vector store using the following code: conda install conda-forge::faiss
+   - Don't use pip because it blocks necessary capabilities which are needed.
 10. Install Filezilla on VM
     - Follow the SOP in the documentation for correct installation.